NormandaleWells/CSn/java-rants.md

 static functions,
 are an anti-pattern
 that should not be used.
-For an exmplae of why I consider this ridiculous, consider this
+For an example of why I consider this ridiculous, consider this
 article:
 [OOP Alternative to Utility Classes](https://www.yegor256.com/2014/05/05/oop-alternative-to-utility-classes.html).